 We have the perks and programs of a major research university at a price below the national average.

 WVU has more than 400 student organizations and club sports.
 These experiences and connections are invaluable.
-The College of Media has clubs and organizations specifically related to journalism and strategic communications.
+The College of Media has clubs and organizations specifically related to journalism advertising and public relations.

 How do I know who my Advisor is?